MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-select-FnO-data.md

 - You need to create a new synapse Link profile.
 You can’t add finance and operations apps tables into existing Synapse Link profiles.
 - Finance and operations apps tables can’t be added to Managed Store, aka.
 Data lake provisioned with Dataverse.
 - Finance and operations apps tables shipped by Microsoft are already enabled in Synapse Link except for the set of tables identified below.
 To enable custom tables, you need to enable change tracking in custom tables.
 For more information on enabling change tracking, see [Enable row version change tracking for tables](/dynamics365/fin-ops-core/dev-itpro/data-entities/rowversion-change-track#enable-row-version-change-tracking-for-tables).
-- The following tables that are shipped by Microsoft are not currently enabled.
+- The following tables that Microsoft provides aren't currently enabled.
 These tables will be enabled in a future release.
   - Tables without a unique index on the Rec ID column.
 For example, REQPLAN.
   - Tables that contain sensitive fields including: CUSTTABLE, VENDTABLE, CONTACTPERSON, VENDBANKACCOUNT, HCMPERSONPRIVATECITIZENSHIPDETAILS, HCMPERSONPRIVATEDETAILS, WHSWORKUSER, CUSTBANKACCOUNT, BANKACCOUNTTABLE, BANKSTMTISOREPORTENTRY, JMGEMPLOYEE.
   - Tables that contain EDT Array types PROJTABLE, TSTIMESHEETLINEWEEK, WHSCONTAINERTABLE, WHSWAVETABLE, WHSINVENTTABLE, RESOURCESETUP.
 - Finance and operations apps table updates in Delta parquet format may take up to one hour.
-We are working to reduce the time.
+We're working to reduce the time.
 - When working with finance and operations data, you must choose the Delta lake format as the default.
 You can enable Delta lake format by following steps here: [Export Microsoft Dataverse data in Delta Lake format](azure-synapse-link-delta-lake.md)
 - You can only choose up to 1000 tables in a single Synapse Link profile.